 Heartworms are parasites that live in the heart.
 They are transmitted by mosquitoes and can grow to 14 inches in length.
 Over time they can cause heart failure, as well as liver and kidney damage.
 In this area, heartworms are commonly detected in dogs that are not on preventive medication.
 We recommend beginning monthly heartworm prevention between 6 and 12 weeks of age and annual heartworm testing for dogs over 6 months old.
-This is one of the single most important preventive measures for dogs in our area.
+This is one of the single most important preventive measures for dogs in Little Rock.

+We treat roughly 1-2 heartworm cases per month.
 For more information, please visit the American Heartworm Society website.

 Fleas, especially in pets allergic to flea bites, are the most common cause of itching and skin infections.
 Please consult one of our veterinarians to help determine which flea control product is best suited for you and your pet.
-It is often necessary to treat the home as well to attain adequate control of a flea infestation.
+It is often necessary to treat the home as well to help ensure adequate control of a flea infestation.

-From routine procedures (such as spays or dental cleanings), to more advanced medical treatments (such as bone surgeries or cancer treatments), to chronically painful conditions (such as arthritis or back pain), we are dedicated to providing safe and effective pain management to every patient.
+From routine procedures (such as spays or dental cleanings) to more advanced medical treatments (such as bone surgeries or cancer treatments) to chronically painful conditions (such as arthritis or back pain), we are dedicated to providing safe and effective pain management to every patient.
 We will also help you recognize signs of pain in your pet so that we can modify his or her pain management plan when necessary.